BayAreaMetro/eps-projects/data-lake/python-etl/README.md

 The script will upload the month's data to the `mtc-redshift-upload` s3 bucket, then copy that into staging.
 It drops the monthly tables created in the process.
-As a backup, it does not drop the gzip file in the s3 bucket.
+The script does not delete the gzip file from the s3 bucket, so that the data that is appended can still be accessed.

 It will append a the `admin.data_logs table` with :